WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 The Chemistry Is By Textiles
 The Psychology Is Above Renewable Energy
  And It Seems To Be Alphabetical Within The Subject?
-I Got To My Class And There Already People There
+I Got To My Class And There Already [[Skull/Concentrated Brain/Random Facts/People/People\|People]] There

 First Time Ive Touched My Phone For An Hour Or Two
 Im Becoming More Familiar With The Back Of My Eyelids Than The Contents Of My Imagination To Sleep Per Chance To Dream But To Be Forced To Struggle Through A Waking Nightmare Is Just To Suffer Eternity In Your Own Mind

- The One Thing I Hate About Trains Is Im Nevee Sure Im On The Right One Until The Announcer Speaks Like Im Sitting Here And The Train Goes "Beep Boop Train To Shrewsbury" And Im Like Cool Im Not Going To Shrewsbury But Wolverhampton Is A Stop On That Train I Know All This Its All Goo
+The One Thing I Hate About Trains Is Im NeveR Sure Im On The Right One Until The Announcer Speaks Like Im Sitting Here And The Train Goes "Beep Boop Train To Shrewsbury" And Im Like Cool Im Not Going To Shrewsbury But Wolverhampton Is A Stop On That Train I Know All This Its All Goo
- The Problem Is That That Doesn't Play Until The Doors Are Closed So If It Said The Wrong Train Id Just Have To Be Like •_• Then Now That Its Moving It Like "Where Also Stopping At All These Places" And Im Like I Know Thats The Train I Got On
+The Problem Is That That Doesn't Play Until The Doors Are Closed So If It Said The Wrong Train Id Just Have To Be Like • _ • Then Now That Its Moving It Like "Where Also Stopping At All These Places" And Im Like I Know Thats The Train I Got On